ODIN Deepreason™

 Sources Per Deep Investigation

-The math is simple: If a single frontier model hallucinates at 10%, cutting that by 89% gets you into the 1% range.
+If a single frontier model hallucinates at 10%, cutting that by 89% gets you into the 1% range.
 For enterprise applications where accuracy is non-negotiable, that difference determines viability.

 The Origin: Statistical Expertise + Modern LLMs